Fraud tools and innovative fraudsters

 CURRENT MEASURES AND TOOLS TO DETECT AND PREVENT FRAUD: EFFECTIVENESS AND PITFALLS

-Internal detection and investigation by insurers themselves proves to be effective to some extent, however, there are numerous risks involved.
+Internal detection and investigation by insurers themselves prove to be effective to some extent, however, there are numerous risks involved.
 This begs the question of whether insurers, have the internal resources and controls to manage such risks.
-Insurers must maintain a fine balance between combatting insurance fraud and treating policy holders fairly by expeditiously honoring bona fide claims.
+Insurers must maintain a fine balance between combatting insurance fraud and treating policyholders fairly by expeditiously honouring bona fide claims.
 The independence of insurers will therefore always be in question when investigating their own claims.

 Another downfall of this measure is that the insurer will be limited to its own risks and will have a vague idea of what is experienced in the market as a whole.
 Insurers will also find it difficult to deal with the high volumes of funeral claims and will require heavy manpower to manage these volumes in the short space of time applicable to funeral products.

-Increasing legislation (such as POCA, PRECCA and the like) contributes to criminalising fraudulent and corrupt behavior and serves as a deterrent to fraud.
+Increasing legislation (such as POCA, PRECCA and the like) contributes to criminalising fraudulent and corrupt behaviour and serves as a deterrent to fraud.

-3rd Party investigating services proved to be the consistent antidote to an ever changing fraudulent milieu.
+Third-Party fraud investigating services proved to be the consistent antidote to an ever-changing fraudulent milieu.
 In order to be successful, they need to be one step ahead of the fraudsters.
-Proper data-analysis tools, efficient human resources, a broad overview of insurers’ claims and risks and independency is but a few beneficial factors that will assist in not only detecting fraud timeously but also preventing it.
+Proper data-analysis tools, efficient human resources, a broad overview of insurers’ claims, risks and independence is but a few beneficial factors that will assist in not only detecting fraud timeously but also preventing it.

-However, a zero tolerance to fraud by the broker or insurer (no matter how detrimental the financial impact) is of essence and if combined with the above mentioned measure fraudsters will have no other option to drop out of the race.
+However, a zero tolerance to fraud by the broker or insurer (no matter how detrimental the financial impact) is of the essence and if combined with the above-mentioned measure fraudsters will have no other option to drop out of the race.

-Only when all the measures are applied in conjunction with a true focus on minimising the drawbacks, a significant change in fraudulent behavior will be observed.
+Only when all the measures are applied in conjunction with a true focus on minimising the drawbacks, a significant change in fraudulent behaviour will be observed.